abregado/roleplay-book-gen/_appendices/14_conditions.md

 If the creature ever has 3 Bleeding successes, this condition is removed and the creature gains 1 hitpoint.
 If the creature ever has 3 Bleeding failures, this condition is removed and the creature dies.
+This condition is removed if the creature regains any hit points.